size 6 MB / 7 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Yo, I’ve been digging through the web and found something special for your arsenal today.
-We've all been there -…
+I’ve been digging through the web and found something truly special for your arsenal today.
+Let’s keep it real for…